pyxis-roc/wgsl-dump/README.md

 To use wgsl-dump, invoke it from the command line, providing the path to the wgsl file you want to parse:
 ``wgsl-dump -i /path/to/input -o /path/to/output <--dump-conditions|--dump-indices>``

+Additional usage information can be found by running ``wgsl-dump --help``

 ## Licenses

 - **Code**: The source code is licensed under the MIT License.